hashicorp/terraform-provider-http/docs/data-sources/http.md

 * `request_headers` - (Optional) A map of strings representing additional HTTP headers to include in the request.

+* `ca_certificate` - (Optional) PEM-encoded root certificates bundle for TLS authentication.

+* `insecure` - (Optional) Whether server should be accessed without verifying the TLS certificate.
+Defaults to false.

 ## Attributes Reference

 The following attributes are exported: